Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 But No. 2 Penn State captured the championship with a 27-23 victory in what turned out to be Walker’s final college game.
 He bolted for the upstart U.S. Football League after his junior season.

-Walker is now running for the U.S. Senate as a Republican.
+Walker is now running for the U.S. Senate.
 Locked in a tight battle with incumbent Sen. Raphael Warnock, Walker received the endorsement of his former coach in a recent ad.

-While Georgia’s run of three straight SEC championships ended in 1983, the Bulldogs capped a 10-1-1 season with a 10-9 upset of Texas — a game that Dooley would still look back on with pride years later.

 Dooley was born into an athletic family in Mobile, Alabama, on Sept.
 4, 1932.
 After graduating from McGill High School, he went to Auburn on a football scholarship and played basketball.